www.medievalbookshop.co.uk

 2. Press the Search button to start your search.

 The search service responds by giving you a list of all the Web pages in its index relating to those topics.
 The more relevant content will usually appear near the top of your results.
-The index is updated every two or three weeks - it's not automated, so it may occasionally return results for books that have been removed from the site.
+The index is updated every month or so - it's not automated, so it may occasionally return results for books that have been removed from the site.

 Here's an example: